 Les Walker is an architect with an office in Woodstock, and is the author of eight books related to architecture, including Tiny Houses and American Shelter.
 He received a B.A. in Architecture from Pennsylvania State University, and a M.A. in Architecture from Yale University.
 He was an adjunct professor of Architecture at the City College of New York for 20 years.
 His primary interest in Byrdcliffe is the preservation of the historic Byrdcliffe Art Colony buildings.
 Les moved to Woodstock in 1970, and has served on the Byrdcliffe board for many years, first joining in 1983.

 34 Tinker Street

 HOURS OF OPERATION

-OFFICE HOURS: The Administrative Office is open Tuesday through Friday, 10:00 am – 5:00 pm.
+The Administrative Office is open Monday through Friday, 10 am – 5:00 pm, or by appointment.

 View a map to the Byrdcliffe Administrative Office and the Kleinert/James Center for the Arts.

-View a Map to the Byrdcliffe Art Colony.
+View a Map to the Byrdcliffe Arts Colony.